GuyBarda/Netflix/README.md

 **Please ignore the security warning, this website is secure with Firebase authentication and Stripe payment, so no worries.**

 This application is a clone of Netflix's streaming service and allows users to watch movies and tv shows.
 I've implemented various features to make this clone as close to the real thing as possible.
+It is also 100% responsive!

 ## Features